google-deepmind/mujoco/doc/programming.rst

 to allocate all necessary heap memory at the beginning of the simulation, and free it after the simulation is done, so that we never have to call the C memory allocation and deallocation functions during the simulation.
 This is done for speed, avoidance of memory fragmentation, future GPU portability, and ease of managing the state of the entire simulator during a reset.
-It also means however that the maximal sizes :at:`njmax`, :at:`nconmax` and :at:`nstack` in the XML element :ref:`size <size>`, which affect the allocation of mjData, must be set to sufficiently large values.
-If these maximal sizes are exceeded during the simulation, they are not increased dynamically, but instead errors or warnings are generated.
+It also means however that the maximal variable-memory allocation given by the :at:`memory` attribute in the :ref:`size <size>` MJCF element, which affects the allocation of ``mjData``, must be set to a sufficiently large value.
+If this maximal size is exceeded during simulation, it is not increased dynamically, but instead an error is generated.
 See also :ref:`diagnostics <siDiagnostics>` below.

 First we must call one of the functions that allocates and initializes mjModel and returns a pointer to it.
 The available options are